swfiua/gotu/docs/glasgow.rst

 according to the Sciama Principle.
 It's magnitude drops with 1/r.

-Further, only the wavelength, or angular velocity matters, angular momentum is not a factor.
+Further, only the wavelength, or angular velocity matters, angular momentum is not a factor, other than it determines the amplitude of the Kerr effect.

 Sciama says frame dragging drops off with 1/r, Kerr says it is 1/r**3.

-Kerr assumes space-time is a vacuum and is the unique solution for a vacuum.
+Both are correct.

+The resolution to this conundrum is to recognise that the rotation creates a wave in the fabric of space-time, according to the Kerr metric, but that distortion of space-time then propogares according to Sciama.

 Gravitational waves are assumed to propagate at the speed of light (1 part in 10-15 difference according to GW170817), with amplitude